mihai-satmarean/catalog-api-mcp/bmac-mcp-server/DOCKER.md

 ## Notes

 - The server communicates via stdio, so no ports need to be exposed
-- Use `host.docker.internal` to access the database running on the host machine
-- For production, consider using a proper database connection string pointing to your database service
+- SQLite is a file-based database, so you must mount the database file as a volume
+- Replace `/path/to/sqlite.db` with the actual path to your SQLite database file
+- The database file path inside the container is `/app/data/sqlite.db` by default
+- Ensure the mounted database file has proper read/write permissions
 - The container runs as a non-root user (`mcpuser`) for security